theturboturnip/turnip_text/notes/syntax.md

 Note that the final eval-bracket emits `fib(5) = 8`.
 TODO tests for this
-turnip-text supports limited coercion: if an eval-bracket is an expression which evaluates to a string, it is automatically wrapped in `Text`.
+turnip_text supports limited coercion: if an eval-bracket is an expression which evaluates to a string, it is automatically wrapped in `Text`.
 If it evaluates to a float or an int, those are automatically stringified and converted to `Text`.
 They are converted through `__str__()` so won't have pretty formatting.
 Eagle-eyed readers will have noticed that `Text` isn't a `Block`, it is an `Inline`!